 Forward Progress in West Contra Costa

-The Chamberlin Family Foundation is proud to amplify the impact of West Contra Costa’s most dedicated leaders.
+The Chamberlin Family Foundation is proud to amplify the impact of West Contra Costa’s most dedicated educators and community leaders.
 These individuals do outstanding work, often with limited resources, and deserve our recognition.

 By Justin Warren, Chamberlin Family Foundation An upstart summer program for West Contra Costa teens is earning strong praise from student participants for its local focus on community engagement and civic leadership.
 In its third year, the Community Leadership Institute (CLI) this summer welcomed high school students from across Richmond to spend two […]